ccaballeroh/home-assignment-sentinel/README.md

+# Disinformation news classification

+This repository holds the code to train a disinformation vs real news text classifier.
+The data is expected on a folder named `data`, which is not included in the repository.

 ## Instructions

 1. To reproduce the environment using Anaconda run the following command in an Anaconda Prompt after cloning or downloading this repository and changing directories inside of it.